-Powwowing My Way: The Lived Expressions of North American Indian Spirituality and Ritual by European Powwow Enthusiasts
+Powwowing My Way: Exploring Johnson’s Concepts of Indigenizing and Extending through the Lived Expressions of American Indian-ness by European Powwow Enthusiasts

 University of Winchester